Main computer: HP Omen 15 (2017) 15-ce0xx

 - File storage: Owncloud

-- Personal wiki: Mediawiki
+- Personal wiki: Dokuwiki

 - Media server: Jellyfin